-Talzenna™ (talazoparib) is a medication that is approved to treat adults with metastatic or locally advanced HER2- breast cancer who are positive, or suspected to be positive, for one of the BRCA gene mutations that often lead to breast cancer.
-BRCA1 and BRCA2 mutations account for about 5-10% of breast cancer cases in US women.
+Talzenna™ (talazoparib) is a drug used to treat adults with metastatic or locally advanced HER2- breast cancer who are positive, or suspected to be positive, for one of the BRCA gene mutations that often lead to breast cancer.
+BRCA1 and BRCA2 mutations account for about 5 to 10 percent of breast cancer cases in U.S. women.1-3

-Breast cancer tumors can be characterized as HER2+ or HER2- cancers.
-HER2 refers to a particular protein that appears on the surface of cancer cells and makes the cells multiply faster.
-When cancer cells produce too many HER2 molecules, they are referred to as HER2+ tumors.
-HER2- cancers produce few or no HER2 molecules.
-Locally advanced breast cancer typically means the breast tumor is large or the breast cancer has spread beyond the breast to the chest wall, skin, or lymph nodes, but it has not spread to other parts of the body.
-Metastatic breast cancer has spread to other parts of the body.
+Breast cancer tumors can be identified as HER2+ or HER2- cancers.
+HER2 refers to a protein that appears on the surface of cancer cells and makes the cells multiply faster.
+When cancer cells produce too many HER2 proteins, they are referred to as HER2+ tumors.
+HER2- cancers produce few or no HER2 proteins.
+Locally advanced breast cancer often means the breast tumor is large or the cancer has spread beyond the breast to the chest wall, skin, or lymph nodes, but it has not spread to other parts of the body.
+Metastatic breast cancer has spread to other parts of the body.4

 What are the ingredients in Talzenna?